Madhug1710/CODTECH-task2/README.md

             Weather Forecast App

-Certainly!
-Here's an overview for a weather forecasting app:

 Introduction

 A weather forecasting app provides users with real-time weather information, forecasts, and alerts.
 The application leverages weather data from various sources to offer accurate and timely weather updates, helping users plan their activities accordingly.

 Core Features